 In dogs, there are two major tick and one major flea species that we have to deal with.
 These include the Brown dog tick (Rhipicephalus sanguineus), Yellow dog tick (Haemaphysalis elliptica) and the very common Cat flea (Ctenocephalides felis).
 Apart from the Cat flea, domestic felines are also often pestered by the Yellow dog tick.

-The staff at Vet Hospital Port Shepstone is trained & experienced to give you the best tick & flea control advice & to help you with the best veterinary tick & flea control products for YOUR pet(s).
+The staff at Vet Hospital Port Shepstone are trained and experienced to give you the best tick and flea control advice and to help you with the best veterinary tick and flea control products for your pet(s).

 The wrath of the flea

 Fleas breed in your dog or cat’s environment.
 This includes kennels, pet bedding, cracks, crevices and all sorts of dark, warm, moist environments.
-Fleas are not only an outside problem, they actually love the inside of your house, garage or covered areas.
-In fact about 90% of your flea problem is in the environment and not on your pet(s).
+Fleas are not only an outside problem; they actually love the inside of your house, garage or covered areas.
+In fact, about 90% of your flea problem is in the environment and not on your pet(s).
 Fleas only jump onto pets in order to obtain food (blood) necessary to stay alive and reproduce.
-A pair of fleas can produce dosens of offspring (once again hiding in the environment).
+A pair of fleas can produce dozens of offspring (once again hiding in the environment).